 - Students with disabilities are accepted by their peers

 - Students with disabilities gain confidence in their ability to handle academics

 - We maintain a 6:1 student-to-teacher ratio.
 Studies show that class size impacts learning positively when the ratio is less than 15:1.

 - All students benefit from the additional support in the classroom

 - Educators can adapt curriculum to meet the needs of each individual student

 - Our students consistently excel academically.
 On the CAT/6 standardized test, HTS students score above grade level nearly twice as often as students in public schools throughout neighboring counties.

-- Volunteer and community leadership and programs in association with BACC
+- Volunteer and community partnership in association with BACC